Red states and blue states: Purple states

 Robert Vanderbei at Princeton University made the first Purple America map after the 2000 presidential election.
 It attempts to represent the margin of victory in each county by coloring each with a shade between true blue and true red.
 Due to the general absence of overwhelming victories, this technique results in mostly shades of purple.
 After the 2004 election, Vanderbei and then others made similar maps summarizing the results.
 Quickly thereafter, the term Purple America entered the public lexicon as a way of stating that the United States is not as divided as the political pundits would have the people believe.

 Cartograms developed by Gastner, Shalizi, and Newman at the University of Michigan provide another way to depict election results, which change from a red-blue paradigm to one of shades of purple.

 Forty-four of the 50 states were consistent in voting for Donald Trump or his Democratic opponent in the 2016, 2020, and 2024 presidential elections.
 The exceptions were Georgia, Arizona, Wisconsin, Pennsylvania, Michigan – all of which voted for Trump in 2016, Biden in 2020, and Trump again in 2024; and Nevada – the only state that voted for the Democrats in 2016 and 2020 but voted for Trump in 2024.
 Wisconsin, Pennsylvania and particularly Michigan voted in 2008 and 2012 for Obama handily, as well as having supported the Democratic nominee in every presidential election since 1988, suggesting they are gradually becoming redder.
 Inversely, Georgia and Arizona had supported Republican presidential candidates for decades before 2020, with Georgia last voting blue in 1992 and Arizona in 1996.
 This suggests that Georgia and Arizona are gradually becoming bluer.

 Some states did not switch parties in 2016, 2020 or 2024, yet are/were still relatively even and often considered swing states.
-These include North Carolina, Florida, Ohio, Iowa, and New Hampshire.
-Occasionally, swing state maps might include Minnesota, Maine, Virginia and Texas, which generally vote for one party (Minnesota, Maine and Virginia generally Democratic; Texas generally Republican) but still often see close elections.
+These include North Carolina, and New Hampshire.
+Occasionally, swing state maps might include Minnesota, Maine, Virginia, Florida, Ohio, and Iowa which generally vote for one party (Minnesota, Maine and Virginia generally Democratic; Florida, Ohio and Iowa generally Republican) but still often see close elections.